pupil-labs/pupil-docs/invisible/real-time-api/track-your-experiment-in-matlab/index.md

 Events are essentially timestamps within a recording that have been marked with a name.
 In this demo, we need to track when a specific image is shown during a recording to associate the fixation data with that image.
 Thus, we will create an event at the start and end of each image presentation to mark this section.

-Events can be created post-hoc in the project editor or at recording time using either the [real-time API](/invisible/real-time-api/introduction) or [Pupil Invisible Monitor](/invisible/how-tos/data-collection-with-the-companion-app/monitor-your-data-collection-in-real-time.html).
+Events can be created post-hoc in the project editor or at recording time using either the [real-time API](/real-time-api/tutorials/) or the [Monitor app](/data-collection/monitor-app/).
 In this example, we are interested in fully automating the event creation within MATLAB.
 Still, depending on your use case, you could use either of those methods.

 ## Running the demo